Shared Memory Pipelined Parareal: The Parareal parallel-in-time integration method

-It has been pointed out that a proper implementation of Parareal allows to hide some of the cost of the coarse propagator and the name \emph{pipelining} has been coined for this approach~\cite{Minion2010}.
+It is possible to hide some of the cost of the coarse propagator and the name \emph{pipelining} has been coined for this approach~\cite{Minion2010}.
 Figure~\ref{fig:pipelining} sketches the execution diagrams of both a non-pipelined (left) and pipelined (right) implementation for four time slices.
 As can be seen, pipelining reduces the effective cost of the coarse correction step in each iteration from $P \times c_{\textrm{c}}$ to $c_{\textrm{c}}$ -- but note that the initial prediction step still has cost $P \times c_{\rm c}$ as before.
 For pipelined Parareal, estimate~\eqref{eq:speedup_nopipe} changes to

 Because $K/P \ll K$, the pipelined version allows for better speedup, that is $s_{\rm np}(P) \leq s_{\rm p}(P)$.
 However, because pipelining only hides cost from the coarse integrator, the effect is smaller when the coarse method is very cheap and $c_{\rm c}/c_{\rm s} \ll 1$.
 In that case, the term $K/P$ dominates the estimate which is not affected by pipelining.